Threekit/treble-legacy/docusaurus/docs/treble-react-api/threekit-provider.md

 The `<ThreekitProvider />` initializes the Threekit API used by the various components in the Treble library.
 It should be wrapped around the portion of the React app where the Treble components and hooks are being used.

-The Threekit Provider requires the a config object, which includes all the credentials related a the project.
+The Threekit Provider requires the a `threekitConfig` object, which includes all the credentials related a the project and a `threekitEnv` value to specify which Threekit Environment to use.

 ```jsx
 import React from "react";